Terry Dene: Career

 Disheartened by the bad publicity in 1964, Dene turned his back on the British pop scene and became an Evangelist, crossing over to singing and writing spiritual and gospel music, recording three gospel albums.
 He travelled abroad as an itinerant preacher, playing in churches, prisons and other venues, and preached in the Scandinavian Lutheran Church for five years in Sweden where he married for the second time.
 Two of the gospel albums were released in 1972–73 on Pilgrim Records.

 In 1974, Dene released a book and album, both entitled I Thought Terry Dene Was Dead, and around 1984 reformed his group, the Dene Aces, with Brian Gregg.
 He released an album, The Real Terry Dene, in 1997 which was voted as one of the top forty best listening CDs, and has continued to appear in rock and roll shows.
 A Decca compilation was released in December 2004 by Vocalion Records.

 In October 2007, Dene created his own company and label with his partner, Countess Lucia Liberati, named LLTD.COM, and in December 2012, released a new CD, The Best of Terry Dene, featuring a compilation of 12 tracks of his own choice, including his own version of "Mystery Train", and a remix of "C'min and Be Loved, So Long", which was written by Dene.
 In 2014, the name of the company was changed to LLibera.com Limited.
-They created the Official Terry Dene YouTube channel: from 2018, the project will see the release of a video for each one of Dene's tracks, new and old.
+They created the Official Terry Dene YouTube channel: from 2018, the project aimed to release a video for each one of Dene's tracks, new and old.
 Their first video, "Terry Dene - Fever - The Video 2018" was produced and released on 14 December 2018, and featured an original cover of "Fever", recorded by Dene in the early 1960s and the performance of Fiammetta Orsini.

 Personal life

 Dene married his fellow pop singer Edna Savage in 1958.
 They later divorced.

+He married and divorced another three times, including to the late Evelyn Patrick, (formerly the wife of Phil Silvers), from 1967- 1970.

-He married and divorced another three times, and he is now settled with an Italian countess, Lucia Liberati, whom he met in London in 2000.
+He is now settled with an Italian countess, Lucia Liberati, whom he met in London in 2000.